Hubert de Blanck: Personal life and death

+While at New York College of Music, De Blanck met the young Ana María García Menocal (1855–1900), cousin of Mario García Menocal, a later President of Cuba.
+They were married in New York in November 1881 and had six children: five sons, Guillermo "Willy" (who would become father of socialite Patrizia), Huberto, Armando, Florencio, Narciso; and a daughter, Rosario.

 After the death of his first wife in 1900, De Blanck married one of his students, Pilar Martín (1883–1955) in 1902.
 The couple got three children: Margot, Ernesto and Olga.

-Hubert de Blanck died in 1932 at age 76 and was interred in the Colon Cemetery, Havana.
+Hubert de Blanck died in 1932, at age 76, and was interred in the Colón Cemetery, Havana.
 Widely acclaimed in Cuba during his lifetime for his significant contribution to the country's culture, he has since been honored with his image on a Cuban postage stamp.
-As well, a theatrical company carries his name as does the theatre in the Vedado district of Havana which opened in 1955.
+As well, a theatrical company and theatre that carry his name were founded in the Vedado district of Havana in 1955.

 Ernesto Lecuona dedicated his piano composition Malagueña to De Blanck.